NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ===============================================  =====  =======  ===========  ========  =========  ============================================
   Element                                          Type   Units    Constraints  Required  Default    Notes
   ===============================================  =====  =======  ===========  ========  =========  ============================================
-  ``extension/WeekdaySetpointTempsHeatingSeason``  array  F                     Yes                  24 comma-separated weekday heating setpoints
+  ``extension/WeekdaySetpointTempsHeatingSeason``  array  F                     See [#]_             24 comma-separated weekday heating setpoints
-  ``extension/WeekendSetpointTempsHeatingSeason``  array  F                     Yes                  24 comma-separated weekend heating setpoints
+  ``extension/WeekendSetpointTempsHeatingSeason``  array  F                     See [#]_             24 comma-separated weekend heating setpoints
-  ``extension/WeekdaySetpointTempsCoolingSeason``  array  F                     Yes                  24 comma-separated weekday cooling setpoints
+  ``extension/WeekdaySetpointTempsCoolingSeason``  array  F                     See [#]_             24 comma-separated weekday cooling setpoints
-  ``extension/WeekendSetpointTempsCoolingSeason``  array  F                     Yes                  24 comma-separated weekend cooling setpoints
+  ``extension/WeekendSetpointTempsCoolingSeason``  array  F                     See [#]_             24 comma-separated weekend cooling setpoints
   ===============================================  =====  =======  ===========  ========  =========  ============================================

+  ..
+WeekdaySetpointTempsHeatingSeason only required if there is heating equipment (i.e., sum of all ``FractionHeatLoadServed`` is greater than 0).
+  ..
+WeekendSetpointTempsHeatingSeason only required if there is heating equipment (i.e., sum of all ``FractionHeatLoadServed`` is greater than 0).
+  ..
+WeekdaySetpointTempsCoolingSeason only required if there is cooling equipment (i.e., sum of all ``FractionCoolLoadServed`` is greater than 0).
+  ..
+WeekendSetpointTempsCoolingSeason only required if there is cooling equipment (i.e., sum of all ``FractionCoolLoadServed`` is greater than 0).

 HPXML HVAC Distribution
 ***********************